richiehales/richie-reddit-app/README.md

 ### Remove .self_text - ???

 ### Future To Do
+1. Use Route to switch betwen posts and comments
-1. Search ?????
+2. Search ?????
-2. Check API calls - limitations
+3. Check API calls - limitations

 ### Console error
 1. Cross-Origin Read Blocking (CORB) blocked cross-origin response <URL> with MIME type text/html.
 See <URL> for more details.